UGURSELIMOZEN/Datacamp/Projects/A Visual History of Nobel Prize Winners/Readme.txt

 Project Tools

-In this project I used Python with pandas for  exploratory data analysis and with seaborn for  data visualization (plot) about Nobel Prize Winners.
+In this project I used Python with pandas for  exploratory data analysis and with matplotlib,seaborn for  data visualization (lineplot , lmplot) about Nobel Prize Winners.